tonysln/delta-wifi-pos/README.md

 Some useful variables to configure:

 - `DIST_THRESHOLD` - expressed in pixels.
 All nearby routers above this value are ignored.
+- `RAD_THRESHOLD` - expressed in meters.
+Precision will be clamped by this value (max).
+- `PX_SCALE` - the amount of pixels to cover one meter of real distance.
 - `RSSI_MIN` - expressed in dBm.
 All nearby routers below this value are excluded.
 - `PATH_LOSS` exponent.
 Influences the conversion algorithm between RSSI and distance.
+- `POWER` value.
+Influences the conversion between RSSI and distance.
 - `AUTO_SEC` - expressed in seconds.
 Number of seconds between auto-scan activations.